anyaachan/NoSQL-DB-Dev/README.md

 3. **Data Transformation**: The exported JSON files were then transformed using a [Python script](json-convert.py) to match the NoSQL data model.
 This transformation resulted in four JSON documents ready for import into MongoDB.
 4. **JSON Schema Validation**: To maintain the integrity, consistency and safety of the data within the MongoDB database, the [JSON Schema Validation](create-script.sql) was set up.
 5. **Database Population**: Using the [Bash script](bash-script.sh) along with **mongoimport** tool, the transformed JSON populates the MongoDB database with data.

+## Specifics and Considerations
+- To simplify the database transfer process, additional ID fields were included alongside the _id field for each collection.
+For instance, fields such as _animal_id_, _employee_id_, and others were transferred from the SQL database and are designed to assist in referencing the documents.